pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 ### Compiling without Optimizations

-If you are using [Alchyr Mod Template](https://github.com/Alchyr/ModTemplate-StS2/tree/master), this is as easy as setting your build configuration to either `Debug` or `ExportDebug` (and if you aren't using their template you probably already know how to do this).
+If you are using [Alchyr Mod Template](https://github.com/Alchyr/ModTemplate-StS2/tree/master), this is as easy as setting your build configuration to either `Debug` or `ExportDebug`.
+If you aren't using their template, you probably already know how to do this.

 ![Image](./exportdebug.png)